 11. Save your eggshells and sprinkle them around garden plants.
 Eggshells deter slugs and add minerals to the soil.

 12. Compost!
 You can do it.
 You know you want to!

-13. Freeze vegetable scraps and make them into soup stock at the end of the week.
+13. Freeze vegetable scraps and make them into broth or soup stock at the end of the week.

-14. Don’t throw away rotten bananas.
+14. Never throw away rotten bananas.
 Peel them (compost the peels) and freeze.
 Perfect for smoothies.

-15. Start a kitchen herb garden in your windowsill.
+15. Start a kitchen herb garden on your windowsill.

 16. Buy milk locally from a farmer who will give it to you in reusable glass bottles, or buy it commercially in glass bottles (you pay $1.50 bottle deposit, rinse, and return.)